treehouses/treehouses.github.io/pages/vi/vagranttutorial.md

 - `cd Desktop`
 - `git clone https://github.com/treehouses/cli`

-## Enable Virtualization, Install Virtualbox, and Install Vagrant
+## Enable Virtualization, Install VirtualBox, and Install Vagrant

 Since we are planning on using VirtualBox to control Virtual Machines with our Raspberry Pi, we must first enable virtualization